ja179053/ja179053/README.md

 ---

 <div align="center">
   <p>Interested in the architecture behind the systems?
-The <b>LIBRA</b> repository is fully documented, featuring clean-code practices, system diagrams, and modular logic.</p>
+Want to know more about game development?
+The <b>LIBRA</b> repository is being fully documented, featuring clean-code practices, system diagrams, and modular logic.
+Click here for all the latest behind the scenes updates!</p>

   <a href="https://github.com/ja179053/LIBRA/">
     <img src="https://img.shields.io/badge/Explore%20the%20Codebase-Blue?style=for-the-badge&logo=github&logoColor=white" alt="Explore Codebase" />